Core Philosophy

 - Quality TypeScript typing

-The best API is the one you don't need to look up twice.
+The best API is the one you understand at first glance.

 Crucial Distinction: Free DX vs Paid DX